SusanStrange/BACKEND-SusanStrangeArchive/content/en/archive/Globalization and the Rise of Integrated World Society/index.md

 title: "Globalization and the Rise of Integrated World Society: Deterritorialization, Structural-Power, and the Endogenization of International Society."
 description: "By Salvatore Babones, John H.S.
 Aberg"
 datetext: "2019"
 excerpt: "Babones, Salvatore, John H.S.
 Aberg.
-"Globalization and the Rise of Integrated World Society: Deterritorialization, Structural-Power, and the Endogenization of International Society."
+"Globalization and the Rise of Integrated World Society: Deterritorialization, Structural Power, and the Endogenization of International Society."
 International Theory 11, no. 3 (2019): 293-317."
 excerpt2: "Abstract content"
 excerpt3: "Extra content like key terms"